robertodepool/data-analytics-power-bi-report707/README.md

     - If value >= 0 and < 3299.6 then black
     - This is done respectively to each Gauge

-### Task 2 - Plan out the Filter State Cards
+### 2 - Plan out the Filter State Cards
 1. Add a Filter Card selecting Products[Category] and Stores[Country]
-### Task 3 - Adding an Area Chart of Revenue by Product Category
+### 3 - Adding an Area Chart of Revenue by Product Category
-1. Area Chart was inserted with the following fields:
+1. An area Chart was inserted with the following fields:
     - X axis Dates[Start of Quarter]
     - Y axis Total Revenue measure
     - Legend Products[Category]

-### Task 4 - Adding a Top Product tables
+### 4 - Adding a Top Product tables
 1. A table visual is added witht he following columns selected:
     - Product Description
     - Total Revenue